Yolololo15/Yolololo15.github.io/Documentation/Math.md

 # Math
 If your attack need to do some math stuff with variables, there are a lot of functions that you can use in order to make it work

-If you need to acces the value of a variable, it can be called with the '$' prefix, e.g. $MyVar will return the value that MyVar has.
+If you need to access the value of a variable, it can be called with the '$' prefix, e.g. $MyVar will return the value that MyVar has.

 ### SET ###
 Sets a variable to a value